Seafort Saga: Patriarch's Hope

-Unfortunately his subterfuge is discovered sooner than he anticipate, and his initial attempt to take over of the ship fails.
-Seafort is ultimately successful in killing Captain stanger, but the casualties include cadet Bevin, and Jared Tenere.
+Unfortunately his subterfuge is discovered sooner than he anticipates, and his initial attempt to take over of the ship fails.
+Seafort is ultimately successful in killing Captain Stanger, but the casualties include cadet Bevin, and Jared Tenere.

-As captain of the galactic, Seafort fuses his ship away into the outer system, coming in contact with the Melbourne who has been on a pleasure Cruise.
-Using the Melbourne as a smoke screen, he is able to smuggle himself into Earth's spaceport in an attempt to recapture it and persuade the men that in charge to surrender.
+As captain of the Galactic, Seafort fuses his ship away into the outer system, coming in contact with the Melbourne who has been on a pleasure Cruise.
+Using the Melbourne as a smoke screen, he is able to smuggle himself into Earth's spaceport in an attempt to recapture it and persuade the men in charge to surrender.

-Well this is happening, Jeffrey Thorne and Edgar tolliver have agreed to assist seaport in attempting to recapture the massive laser installation at Lunapolis.
+Well this is happening, Jeffrey Thorne and Edgar Tolliver have agreed to assist Seafort in attempting to recapture the massive laser installation at Lunapolis.
 Using cadets as shock troopers, they attack the laser emplacements while Seafort is sneaking his way into the space station.

-When the galactic fuses back into Earth orbit in a bluff to keep the lasers from firing on the planet and to hopefully shock the commanding generals into surrendering, the general in charge of the laser emplacements orders them to fire on the galactic instead.
+When the Galactic fuses back into Earth orbit in a bluff to keep the lasers from firing on the planet and to hopefully shock the commanding generals into surrendering, the general in charge of the laser emplacements orders them to fire on the Galactic instead.

 Suffering drastic damage, the galactic is ultimately destroyed.
 As a result of the destruction, Derek Carr and Arlene Seafort are killed.
 Watching both his wife and one of his oldest and dearest friends die in front of him scars Seafort's soul.

-Finding himself unable to ever return to Earth again because of the Drastic damage his spine has suffered, Seafort languishes until he agrees to take command of the olympiad, galactic's sister ship.
+Finding himself unable to ever return to Earth again because of the drastic damage his spine has suffered, Seafort languishes until he agrees to take command of the Olympiad, Galactic's sister ship.
 He reluctantly agrees because he realizes that even if he retires from politics, his mere existence in home system will forever place him at the forefront of every decision that is made, granting him no peace.

-Mikhail tamarov adopts Seafort as a surrogate father, deciding to come along on the journey.
+Mikhail Tamarov adopts Seafort as a surrogate father, deciding to come along on the journey.
 Additionally his wife Arlene had frozen eggs before she died, and Seafort intends to keep the promise he made to her he will have another child, using a host mother.

 With a sense of purpose as a father and a captain, Seafort says goodbye to his home planet in the knowledge that he will never return.